 As soon as we became aware of this, we applied for a Bridging Visa E which was granted, giving her a few weeks to arrange for her departure from Australia.
 Our client had already completed half of her university course thus far, and if she couldn’t return to Australia, it would have been an incredible shame given the time, money and effort she had already invested into her studies.
 She left Australia as an unlawful non-citizen due to her staying more than 28 days after her student visa expired and was therefore subject to the Public Interest Criterion 4014.

 However, exceptions do apply if there are compelling circumstances that affect the interests of Australia.

-We assisted Jenny in re-submitting a new student visa offshore when she returned to China, and we prepared submissions citing relevant case laws where the three-year exclusion period was waived under similar circumstances.
-Jenny was granted her student visa on January 2019.
+We assisted her in re-submitting a new student visa offshore when she returned to China, and we prepared submissions citing relevant case laws where the three-year exclusion period was waived under similar circumstances.
+She was granted her student visa on January 2019.